 Netflix’s Maid centers on Alex’s character, a young mother played by Margaret Qualley, and the difficulties of being a single mom.
 In the premiere, she is shown packing up her 2-year-old daughter, Maddie, in the middle of the night to flee her emotionally abusive partner (Nick Robinson).

-She takes a maid’s job and enrolls in the assistance system, straining to make ends meet and provide for her daughter.
-She returns to her life-long love of writing while scrubbing the toilets of the privileged, and she journals about her intimate view of the wealthy.
+She gets a job as a maid and signs up for help, working hard to make ends meet and provide for her daughter.
+She returns to her life-long love of writing while scrubbing the toilets of the privileged and journals about her intimate view of the wealthy.

 Alex finally puts her torturous past behind and begins over in Missoula, Montana, thanks to her writing, securing her a scholarship at the University of Montana.

 Land’s story is both a tragedy and a success, providing insight into the dysfunctional American welfare system and the horrors of emotional abuse.
-Land overcame hardship in real life, escaped an abusive relationship, and was awarded full custody of her daughter, Story.
+In real life, Land overcame problems, left an abusive relationship, and got full custody of her daughter, Story.

 The ground was finally free when she moved to Montana for college, just like Alex in Maid.
 When settling in Montana, Land received a Bachelor’s degree in Creative Writing from the University of Montana and worked as a freelance writer before landing a book deal for her memoir after one of her pieces went viral.